mmrocze2/IEA-15-240-RWT/OpenFAST/IEA-15-240-RWT-Jacket/README.md

 # IEA-15-240-RWT-Jacket
 This reponsitory contains files that can be used in OpenFAST to simulate a 3-legged jacket structure in 50m water depth.
-These files make reference to (and therefore require) some of the files found in the IEA-15-240-RWT and IEA-15-240-RWT-Monopile folders of the IEA-25-240-RWT repository.
+These files make reference to (and therefore require) some of the files found in the IEA-15-240-RWT and IEA-15-240-RWT-Monopile folders.

 ## Main dimensions
 The 3-legged jacket model has the following main characteristics: